reactive-python/reactpy-django/README.md

 In your **Django app**'s HTML located within your `templates` folder, you can now embed your IDOM component using the `component` template tag.
 Within this tag, you will need to type in your dotted path to the component function as the first argument.

-Additonally, you can pass in keyworded arguments into your component function.
+Additonally, you can pass in keyword arguments into your component function.
 For example, pay attention to how the function definition for HelloComponent (_in the previous example_) accepts a 'recipient' argument.

 <!--html-header-end-->
 <!--html-code-start-->